FunnyTom777/MTT-Ultimate-Ultimate-SuperUltimate/README.md

 **NEW MTT INSTALLATION:**
-**PLEASE NOTE!: MTT atleast for the time being, is WINDOWS OS ONLY!**
+**PLEASE NOTE!: MTT atleast for the time being, is WINDOWS OS ONLY!** (unless somone crazy feels like porting to linux somehow :D)
 1. Download the mtt_installer.exe (see the mtt_installer.exe link below).
 2. Open File Exploerer and navigate to a good location (recomended locations are in yourpc > {your main drive, or another drive}) and at that location, create a new "Milk Toast Taco" Folder (The name can be whatever you want, but we recomend "Milk Toast Taco" for ease of finding it).
 3. When you have created that MTT folder, drag your newly downloaded "mtt_installer.exe" into that new mtt folder, and run the installer exe.